telerik/ajax-docs/controls/htmlchart/server-side-programming/overview.md

 # Server-side Programming Overview

-##

-The **RadHtmlChart** offers many properties to allow detailed customizations.To keep the control and its numerous properties organized, they have a deep hierarchy that you can accessvia inner properties and inner tags in the markup.The sections in the diagram below (**Figure 1**) show the main control hierarchy visually.You can find more information on the control’s rendering and appearance in[this article about RadHtmlChart element structure]({%slug htmlchart/radhtmlchart-structure%}).
+The **RadHtmlChart** offers many properties to allow detailed customizations.To keep the control and its numerous properties organized, they have a deep hierarchy that you can access via inner properties and inner tags in the markup.
+The sections in the diagram below (**Figure 1**) show the main control hierarchy visually.
+You can find more information on the control’s rendering and appearance in [this article about RadHtmlChart element structure]({%slug htmlchart/radhtmlchart-structure%}).

 If you are looking for detailed server-side API reference, examine the following articles, depending on the chart elements you wish to customize: